Armina Arhm

 Regionteatern, Växjö

-Buy tickets via Regionteatern's website.
+Buy tickets via Regionteatern's website (for free).

 Associate Professor at Linnaeus University: Jalal Safipour